A redrawn version of the 1664 Castello map of New Amsterdam. Image via Wikimedia Commons

 St. Marks-in-the-Bowery in the East Village houses New York City’s oldest continuously used house of worship.
 It is rumored to be haunted by the ghost of Peter Stuyvesant.

-Next, read about the Top Ten Secrets of New York City’s Former Slave Market and The History of NYC Streets: Stuyvesant Street.
+Next, join us for our upcoming tour of the remnants of Dutch New Amsterdam, read about the Top Ten Secrets of New York City’s Former Slave Market and The History of NYC Streets: Stuyvesant Street.
 Get in touch with the author @KimDramer.